MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: \<**label ID**> or **None**

-## Configure a label to apply S/MIME protection
+## Configure a label to apply S/MIME protection in Outlook

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
 This setting is in preview and might change.